American Landmark: Cloud Gate (The Bean)

 Visitors enjoy "The Bean" in the summer of 2013

-Cloud Gate (known colloquially as "The Bean") is one of the most successful and popular outdoor public sculptures in America.
+Cloud Gate (known colloquially as "The Bean") is one of America's most successful and popular outdoor public sculptures.
 Located in Chicago's Millennium Park, the Bean sits in the center of a large plaza on the lakefront eastern edge of downtown.
-The work has become a defining international symbol of Chicago, prompting countless other communities around the world to attempt to replicate its success with landmark sculptures of their own.
+The work has become a defining international symbol of Chicago, prompting countless other communities worldwide to attempt to replicate its success with landmark sculptures of their own.

 Chicago skyline reflected in Cloud Gate